pallen44/parkers-os/README.md

 Instead of opening dozens of apps and manually connecting information, Parker OS becomes the single source of truth for my life.

-Jarvis can answer questions, make recommendations, and automate workflows because Parker OS already understands my data—not because any particular language model is inherently intelligent.
+The AI Assitant can answer questions, make recommendations, and automate workflows because Parker OS already understands my data—not because any particular language model is inherently intelligent.

 ## Initial Roadmap